scandycuz/javascript-project/readme.md

-# JavaScript Project
+# Reaction

 [Live](http://scandycuz.github.io/reaction/)

-The goal of this game is to hit as many targets as possible with as few shots as possible.
+The goal of Reaction is to hit as many targets as possible with as few shots as possible.
 When a target is hit by a shot, that target is destroyed, and then sends out additional shots that can then hit other targets.
 The more targets that are hit consecutively starting with a single shot, the more projectiles that will release after each target is destroyed.

 The player starts with 10 shots.
 If the player destroys all of the targets on a single level, they will regain the shot they used.
 The player also gains two additional shots every time a points goal is met, starting at 250 points and doubling each time it is passed.
 The width of the game canvas also increases at a set level interval, in order to further increment the difficulty.
 When the player runs out of shots, the game ends.